-After it sold some more than sixty million copies, it’s no wonder that The Girl with the Dragon Tattoo has been picked up by the city’s tour companies.
+After it sold more than 60 million copies, it’s no wonder that The Girl with the Dragon Tattoo has been picked up by Stockholm‘s tour companies.
 Guided walks give you a glimpse into Stieg Larsson’s dark vision, featuring sites from the book such as Mikael Blomkvist’s home address and Mellqvist Kaffebar.

 Published in 1997 and adapted into a film in 2005, Arthur Golden’s Memoirs of a Geisha charts Chiyo Sakamoto’s life and geisha training in Kyoto.
 You can still encounter geishas and novice maikos in this traditional city, where ochaya (tea houses) pepper the historic Gion district.
 Try to organise your trip to coincide with the cherry blossom in early April.

-The 1920s decadence of F. Scott Fitzgerald’s Great Gatbsy came to the big screen this year.
-New York’s Plaza Hotel was a personal haunt of Fitzgerald and featured the book.
-To celebrate their role they’ve created the lavish Art Deco Fitzgerald Suite, designed by Baz Luhrmann’s wife Catherine Martin, and launched ‘Gatsby Hour’ at the hotel’s Rose Club.
+Celebrate the 1920s decadence of F. Scott Fitzgerald’s Great Gatbsy with a stay at New York’s Plaza Hotel, a personal haunt of Fitzgerald which featured in the book.
+The lavish Art Deco Fitzgerald Suite was designed by Baz Luhrmann’s wife Catherine Martin, but if that’s a little over your budget, then don’t miss ‘Gatsby Hour’ at the hotel’s Rose Club.

-J. K. Rowling has implied that Scotland provided the inspiration for the Hogwarts setting, and activities for Harry Potter fans abound.
-Start with a trip on the real life equivalent of the Hogwarts Express, the Jacobite steam train over the magnificent Glenfinnan Viaduct.
+It’s widely thought that Scotland provided J. K. Rowling’s inspiration for the setting of Hogwarts, and activities for Harry Potter fans abound.
+Start with a trip on the real-life equivalent of the Hogwarts Express, the Jacobite steam train over the magnificent Glenfinnan Viaduct.
 At Alnwick Castle, the setting for Harry’s first quidditch lesson, you can even try your hand at riding a broomstick.

 There’s no better way to whet your appetite for a week of wine tasting than by reading Alexander Payne’s novel Sideways, which charts the story of Miles and Jack as they explore Santa Barbara Wine Country.
 Self-guided wine tours allow you to follow in their footsteps, tasting delicious Pinot Noirs and Syrahs as you go.